Agkistrodon piscivorus: Hunting and diet

 Raymond Ditmars (1912) described A. piscivorus as carnivorous.
 Its diet includes mammals, birds, amphibians, fish, eggs, insects, other snakes, small turtles, and juvenile alligators.
 Cannibalism has also been reported.
 Normally, though, the bulk of its diet consists of fish and frogs.
 On occasion, juvenile specimens feed on invertebrates.
 Catfish (especially of the genus Ictalurus) are often eaten, although the sharp spines sometimes cause injuries.
 Toads of the genus Bufo are apparently avoided.
 Common prey species include southern leopard frogs, bass, juvenile black rat snakes, young common snapping turtles, and North American least shrews.

 Many authors have described the prey items taken under natural circumstances.
 Although fish and frogs are their most common prey, they eat almost any small vertebrate.
+Like many other vipers, A. piscivorus starts its predatory sequence by tongue flicking before moving towards their prey.
 Fish are captured by cornering them in shallow water, usually against the bank or under logs.
 They take advantage when bodies of water begin to dry up in the summer or early fall and gorge themselves on the resulting high concentrations of fish and tadpoles.
 They are surprisingly unsuccessful at seizing either live or dead fish under water.

 They are opportunistic hunters and sometimes eat carrion, making them one of the few snakes to do so.
 Campbell and Lamar (2004) described having seen them feeding on fish heads and viscera that had been thrown into the water from a dock.
 Heinrich and Studenroth (1996) reported an occasion in which an individual was seen feeding on the butchered remains of a feral hog (Sus scrofa) that had been thrown into Cypress Creek.
 Northern cottonmouths have an unusual feeding adaptation that allows them to adhere to prey through rotation of their head during swallowing because it aids the jaws in clearing the prey and contributes to the advance of the jaws along the prey.